-First step is to install container control files provided by package uyuni-proxy-systemd-services.
+First step is to install the mgrpxy utility provided by the package of the same name.

-Procedure: Installation of container services for Uyuni Proxy
+Procedure: Installation of container utility tool MGTPXY for Uyuni Proxy

 - Assign Containers Module software channel to the container host in the Uyuni.
-For more information about assigning software channels to the system, see Administration > Channelmanagement. - 2.
-Log in as root on the container host. - 3.
-Manually install Uyuni Proxy service package:
+For more information about assigning software channels to the system, see Administration > Channel-management.

+- 2. Log in as root on the container host.

+- 3. Manually install mgrpxy package:

 '''

-zypper install uyuni-proxy-systemd-services
+zypper install mgrpxy

 '''

 2.2.2.3.
-Customize Uyuni Proxy configuration
+Install Uyuni Proxy containers

 Uyuni Proxy containers require some volumes to be mounted for long term storage.
-Those volumes are automatically created by podman and can be listed using the podman volume 1s command.
+Those volumes are automatically created by podman and can be listed using the podman volume ls command.
 By default, podman stores the files of the volumes in /var/lib/containers/storage/volumes.
 The volumes are named: